Global Frobenius Liftability I: Preliminaries

 An \emph{nc log scheme} over a scheme $S$ is an fs log scheme $(X, \cM_X)$ over $(S, \cO_S^*)$ which is log smooth and such that the underlying map of schemes $X\to S$ is smooth.
 Equivalently, an fs log scheme $(X, \cM_X)$ over $(S, \cO_S^*)$ is nc if and only if \'etale locally on $X$, there exists a strict $h \colon (X, \cM_X)\to \bb{A}^n_S = \Spec(\bb{N}^n \to \cO_S[x_1, \ldots, x_n])$.
 Thus, there is a natural equivalence of groupoids, compatible with base change

 \end{remark}

-Given an nc pair $(X, D)$ over $S$, one defines the module of differentials $\smash{\Omega^1_{X/S}(\log D)}$, see \cite[\S 4]{katz_nilpotent}.
+Given an nc pair $(X, D)$ over $S$, one defines the module of differentials $\smash{\Omega^1_{X/S}(\log D)}$ (see \cite[\S 4]{katz_nilpotent}; equivalently, this is the dual of the submodule of $T_{X/S}$ consisting of derivations preserving the ideal of $D$).
 It is locally free and its determinant is isomorphic to $\omega_{X/S}(D)$.
 Classical deformation theory for smooth schemes has a natural analogue for nc pairs, and in particular is controlled by the groups $\Ext^i(\Omega^1_{X/S}(\log D), \cO_X)$ for $i=0,1,2$, see \cite{fumihiru_kato_log_smooth}.
 Moreover, if $D$ is the union of smooth divisors $D_1, \ldots, D_r$, there is a short exact sequence

 \begin{lemma} Let $(X, D)$ be an nc pair over a scheme $S$, let $Y$ be a smooth scheme over $S$, and let $f \colon X \to Y$ be a morphism over $S$.
 Then $(X, D)$ is an nc pair over $Y$ if and only if the morphism